Fraud Blocker

 Beirut is the capital of Lebanon, and it’s a city with a lot going on.
 Some neighborhoods are right on the coast, like Manara Sea and Rouché.
 These spots are great if you love ocean views.
 Others, like Gemmazeh, are perfect if you’re into nightlife, with bars that make Beirut’s evenings some of the liveliest in the Middle East.

-In Beirut, you’ll find religious buildings for all the 18 religions in the country.
-There are prayer halls for the Druze, Orthodox, and Catholic churches, mosques, and more.
+In Beirut, you’ll find religious buildings for all 18 religions in the country.
+There are prayer halls for the Druze, Orthodox, Catholic churches, mosques, and more.
 The city also has cool cultural centers hosting art shows and other exhibits.

 1. See The Grand Serail (Government Palace)